 The project facilitates a transnational exchange program bringing artists and activists together in dialogue to highlight ongoing critical memory interventions in sites and spaces in North America and Germany.
 Shaping the Past supports civic practitioners, artists, and activists who critically reimagine monuments and emerges from the ongoing Monument Lab Fellows program.
 These collaborations and conversations offer innovative models for how we might memorialize the past, create dialogue, and strengthen democracy through public spaces across the globe.

-The Shaping the Past exhibition is planned for cities across North America, in partnership with local Goethe-Instituts, throughout the Fall 2020.
+The Shaping the Past exhibition is planned for cities across North America, in partnership with local Goethe-Instituts, throughout 2021.
 Participating cities include:

 The exhibition will feature the work of the following artist-activists from across the globe, all current or former members of the Monument Lab Fellows program:

 Kanyinsola Anifowoshe (Chicago, IL and New Haven, CT)

 - Tomie Arai (New York City, NY, USA)

 - Arielle Brown (Philadelphia, PA, USA)

 - Sergio Beltrán-García (Mexico City, Mexico)

 - Zyahna Bryant (Charlottesville, VA, USA)

 - Free Egunfemi Bangura (Richmond, VA, USA)